 The U.S. census of 1900 shows the family living on South Main Street in Washington, Washington County, PA.
 John labored that year in a glass factory.
-Also boarding under their roof that year were 10-year-old brother in law Arty Birch and lodger Frank Minderman.
+Also boarding under their roof that year were 10-year-old brother Arty Birch and lodger Frank Minderman.

 Mary and John relocated to Alexandria, VA, at least as early as 1906.
 When the federal census was taken in 1910, they continued to make their home there on Cameron Street.
 John's occupation was listed as a glass blower in a local glass plant.

 In the summer of 1915, Mary's sister Cassie Weir and family drove from Washington, PA for a visit with the Harrisons.
 The results of the trip generated a story in a Washington newspaper.

 The federal census of 1920 shows the family making its home on Cameron Street in Alexandria.
 That year, John was employed as a machinist in a U.S. torpedo plant, and 19-year-old son Edgar as an automobile machinist.
 Three men were roomers in their residence -- Thomas Calloway and William Moore of North Carolina, and Alfred S. Dooley of Virginia.

 Sadly, John died sometime during the 1920s, or perhaps the couple separated, with him out of the picture.